-According to New York Civil Law §214.4, victims of personal injury claims have three years from date of their accident to file a claim with the court system.
+According to New York Civil Law §214.4, victims of personal injury claims have three years from the date of the accident to file a claim with the court system.
 Your lawyer can advise you of any circumstantial factors that could extend this deadline for your case.

 New York Is a No-Fault State

-The New York No-Fault Law requires car insurance companies to provide compensation for medical expenses, loss of income and other incidental non-medical expenses to anyone who sustains personal injuries arising from an accident, regardless of fault.
+The New York no-fault law requires car insurance companies to provide compensation for medical costs, loss of income, and other incidental non-medical expenses to anyone who sustains personal injuries arising from an accident, regardless of fault.